christophgil/bash_builtin_SQL_DB/README.md

     -D  <database file or connection info, respectively>

-    -$                            Store query results in the array variable 'RETVAL' instead of printing to stdout.
+    -$                            Store query results in the variable 'RETVAL' instead of printing to stdout.

     -d  $'\t\n'                   Delimiter of query result for columns (1st character) and rows (optional 2nd character) Consider vertical bar as column separator: -d '|'",